kieranknowles1/WebIntegrationAssignment/readme.md

 ```

 ### Web App
+The source code for the web app is located in the `./app` directory.

 While not written in TypeScript, the web app is checked by VS Code's TypeScript language server configured in
 `./app/jsconfig.json`.
 This allows for type checking through inferred types and JSDoc comments without depending on
 the TypeScript compiler.
 Most strict checks are enabled, with the exception of `noImplicitAny` as it would be unwieldy to implement with JSDoc comments.